EU AI Act · Article 50 in force · marking deadline 2 December 2026

 Scan

 Paste a URL.
-We crawl your pages, trigger your chat widget, and sample your published media — no install, no access needed.
+We crawl your pages, trigger your chat widget, and sample your published media, all from the outside like any visitor.
+Nothing to install.

 STEP 02